bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/unlocks-upgrade-research.md

 - Do not deplete entire RP pool to buy research.
 You should only buy research if it costs less than half of the RP pool.
 Personally, my conditions for buying researches are:
   - For energy/morale and employee's stats: if it costs less than 20% of RP pool.
   - For production: if it costs less than 10% of RP pool.
-- If you don't have custom Market-TA2 script, you must prioritize Market-TA1 and Market-TA2.
+- If you don't have a custom Market-TA2 script, you must prioritize Market-TA1 and Market-TA2.
 Market-TA1 is useless, the only reason to buy it is because it's the prerequisite of Market-TA2.
 If you buy them, you should stock up on RP and buy them together.
-However, I recommend implementing custom Market-TA2 ASAP.
-Market-TA1 and Market-TA2 cost 70000 RP, that's a huge number of RP at the start of round 3+. **Implementing custom Market-TA2 script is the best optimization in round 3+.**
+However, I recommend implementing a custom Market-TA2 ASAP.
+Market-TA1 and Market-TA2 cost 70000 RP, that's a huge number of RP at the start of round 3+. **Implementing a custom Market-TA2 script is the best optimization in round 3+.**
 - After that, you should prioritize researches for higher maximum energy/morale and employee's stats over production.
 Researches for production are nice to have, but it's much less important than energy/morale/employee's stats.
 - My research order for higher maximum energy/morale and employee's stats: Overclock → Sti.mu → Automatic Drug Administration → Go-Juice → CPH4 Injections.
 - Do not buy these useless researches: